 Several people told us we couldn’t miss Chiang Mai in the north of the country, supposedly very different to Bangkok, with far less tourists and close to wildlife sanctuaries.
 So, eager to see elephants we decided to include the city in our 2014 trip to Asia.
 Maybe disappointed is a bit of an exaggeration.
 Don’t get me wrong, I still think the place is nice, but you should pay special attention on how and with whom you organize any wildlife tour.

 Let’s start from the beginning.
 Chiang Mai was the capital of the Lanna Kingdom.
 Nowadays the most important city in Northern Thailand, it is a great starting point to explore some of the highest mountains in the country.
-The Old City inside the city walls is home to some astonishing Buddhist temples.
+The Old City inside the city walls is home to some of the best Buddhist temples in Thailand.
 It has a very special, relaxed atmosphere, only interrupted by colorful markets.
 The night markets are pretty famous and totally tourist oriented.
 You will enjoy a more authentic experience hanging out with the locals at the Sunday market.

 Other than checking out several important temples there isn’t much to do within the walls.
 So be sure to get out of the Old Town and head up to the periphery.
 Don’t forget to check out the famous Wat Doi Suthep on the hill overlooking the city.
 Somehow pale when compared to the other temples, but in a privileged spot.
 The best thing to do in Chiang Mai is to hire a bicycle and ride along the Ping River to intake laidback rural Thailand.